pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 .>
 ```

-We can type enter `update` to add this definition to our database of code.
+We can enter `update` to add this definition to our database of code.
 Let's write another function which checks if the n'th fibonacci number is even.
 The scratch file now looks like this:

 ```
 foo n =